 No. The course builds upon skills developed in GCSE Computer Science, but is also open to students with no previous programming experience.
 It is recommended that students who have not previously studied Computer Science read up on what the course includes and have an idea about how simple computer programs work.
 Reading lists and recommended online tutorials can be provided upon request.

-Super-curricular activities include the opportunity to complete the GDST Space Technology Diploma, meet visiting speakers from industry and support the robotics club.
+Extra-curricular activities include visiting speakers from related industries, trips to computer science seminars and supporting the robotics club.